-When we are stressed or tired, we automatically seek out something sweet to fill an urge.
-And many of us find it difficult to stop eating sweet foods such as chocolate once we have started.
+Do you find that when you are stressed or tired, you automatically seek out something sweet?
+And then many of us find it difficult to stop eating sweet foods once we have started.

 Sugar in Australia

 Australia’s sugar intake has been described by experts as ‘alarming’ with the worst habits among children and adolescents.
 The 2011 Australian Health Survey of more than 8000 participants found 55% of people consumed more added sugars than recommended.
 The average American is eating somewhere between 130 and 152 pounds, or 58 to 69kg of sugar a year!
 152 pounds of sugar equates to 52 teaspoons a day.